-If data is the new business currency, then predictive analytics are the means in which organizations can take control of that currency to maximize its benefits.
+If data is the new business currency, predictive analytics enable organizations to maximize its benefits.

 Dynamic Pricing Capabilities

 Thanks to predictive analytics, retail organizations have managed to evolve from fixed pricing models to dynamic pricing.
 Dynamic pricing is a key factor for customer satisfaction because it reflects the appropriate price based on current market trends and demand.
 Adopting this approach allows for informed pricing models for which retailers will most likely sell a product or service, cut prices, or make small, calculated pushes to gain a competitive advantage.

-Predictive analytics use a variety of data such as inventory levels, competitor prices, sales history, client preferences, and even weather to come up with the optimal price to bolster revenue.
+Predictive analytics use a variety of information such as inventory levels, competitor prices, sales data, client preferences, and even weather to come up with the optimal price to bolster revenue.
 As a simple use case, take for example the ride hailing apps Uber and Lyft.
 The cost of a ride is the result of multiple variables such as traffic, weather, demand, etc. By utilizing dynamic prices, powered by predictive analytics, customers know they are paying a fair price and this, in turn, increases brand loyalty.

 Smart System of Recommendations

 According to recent research, 30% of all online sales are returned by the customer.
 And 92% of consumers say they will buy again if the return process is easy.
 Therefore, it is imperative that retailers get this area of the supply chain right.
 Utilizing predictive analysis for the return process helps the business lower inventory costs, avoid markdowns, and reduce waste for sustainability.

-By pulling together data such as consumer behaviors, seasonality, current trends, product condition, and competitive intelligence as it pertains to pricing, the returned item(s) can be routed to optimal locations that have ideal demand for resale.
+By analyzing consumer behavior, trends, product condition, and pricing competitiveness, returned items can be sent to ideal resale locations.
 Modern return analysis can also improve operational efficiency by having a positive influence with: